 (1) NAME (BLOCK CAPITALS)

 HOME ADDRESS

 (2) DETAILS OF CAR (ENGINE C.C etc.)

 (3) CLAIM PERIOD

 TRAVEL €

 SUBSISTENCE €

 MISCELLANEOUS €

 TOTAL CLAIM €

-AMOUNT DUE €

 (4) DECLARATION BY CLAIMANT

-I declare that:
+I declare that: nces that I claim are correct and in accordance with

-- (a) The subsistence and other allowances that I claim are correct and in accordance with regulations. - (b) The expenses were actually and necessarily incurred by me in relation to school business. - (c) I have not claimed, nor will I claim from any Government Department, nor from any other source, the expenses incurred above. - (d) My cumulative mileage to date for which I have been paid travelling expenses (including travel claimed herein and from other public bodies) during the current travel year is
+(b) The expenses were actually and r business. necessarily incurred by me in relation to school

+(c) I have not claimed, nor will I claim from any Government Department, nor from any other source, the expenses incurred above.

+(d) My cumulative mileage to date for or which I have been paid travelling expenses and from other public bodies) during the current travel

+SIGNATURE DATE

+(5) AUTHORISATION

+Signed on behalf of the Board of Ma (Principal / Chairperson) nagement